Prostate cancer at a glance

 - Prostate cancer occurs in a man’s prostate, the small gland that produces seminal fluid that conveys sperm during ejaculation.

-- Prostate cancer is the most common cancer among U.S. men.
+- Prostate cancer is the second most common cancer among men in the United States.

 - Most prostate cancer is detected in very early stages, when the prognosis for successful treatment is good.